 Definition of Leveraged Buyout Model

-Leveraged Buyout Model refers to a purchase transaction of a company that involves the acquisition of another company, whereby the payment towards the purchase consideration/cost of acquisition is made by using a substantial amount of borrowed money.
-In a Leveraged Buyout Model, the debt ratio may go up to 90% of the total acquisition price with equity being at a minimalist percentage of around 10%.
+Leveraged Buyout Model refers to a purchase transaction of a company that involves acquiring another company, whereby the payment towards the purchase consideration/cost of acquisition is made by using a substantial amount of borrowed money.
+In a Leveraged Buyout Model, the debt ratio may go up to 90% of the total acquisition price, with equity being at a minimalist percentage of around 10%.

 Explanation

-In a financial transaction of acquiring or purchasing a company, the buyer company may entail a loan from a sponsor or bank or lender, in order to meet the cost of acquisition for the purchase of such a company.
-In doing so, the assets of the company being acquired are kept as collateral for the purpose of borrowing money for the acquisition of the company.
+In a financial transaction of acquiring or purchasing a company, the buyer company may entail a loan from a sponsor, bank, or lender to meet the acquisition cost for such a company.
+In doing so, the assets of the company undergoing acquisition are kept as collateral to borrow money for the acquisition of the company.

-- This whole process of acquiring the company with the help of borrowed money is referred to as a Leveraged Buyout model.
+- The Leveraged Buyout model is the whole process of acquiring the company with the help of borrowed money.
 This model also ensures a smooth cash flow in the transaction.

-- As attractive as it may sound, the Leveraged Buyout model does seem to offer a win-win situation for the lender of money as well as the buyer investing towards equity.
+- As attractive as it may sound, the Leveraged Buyout model offers a win-win situation for the lender of money and the buyer investing toward equity.

-- The seller receives the full sale consideration, the sponsor lends the money to earn interest and keeps the assets as collateral, and finally the buyer who has the control with low investment amount.
+- The seller receives the full sale consideration, the sponsor lends the money to earn interest and keeps the assets as collateral, and finally, the buyer has control with a low investment amount.

-- Primarily, assumptions to be considered in the transaction are mutually by both the parties, with an apt purchase price being decided by the parties involved in the transaction
+- Primarily, assumptions to consider in the transaction are mutually by both parties, with an apt purchase price being decided by the parties involved in the transaction

-- Valuation of the business is carried out of the company being acquired, based on present revenues and earnings
+- The company undergoing acquisition carries out the valuation of the business based on present revenues and earnings

-- Once an appropriate valuation arrives, financial projections are done for roughly the next 5 years time frame
+- Once an appropriate valuation arrives, financial projections are made for roughly the next 5 years time frame

-- Finally, the exit value of the selling company shareholders is determined
+- After that, the exit value of the selling company shareholders determines.

-- Lastly, the internal rate of return is computed considering the date of exit and the purchase value
+- Lastly, one computes the internal rate of return considering the date of exit and the purchase value.

 Examples

-In today’s time, there are various companies, especially private equity funds, which use the Leveraged Buyout model route to buy a company, run the company and make it profitable, and eventually sell such companies at a profit.
+In today’s time, various companies, especially private equity funds, use the Leveraged Buyout model route to buy a company, run it and make it profitable and eventually sell such companies at a profit.

-These merger & acquisition (‘M&A’) transactions have been on a rise lately, and the number only seems to be growing year on year basis.
+These merger & acquisition (‘M&A’) transactions have been on the rise lately, and the number only seems to grow yearly.

-If we dig into history, we can find information about one of the largest Leveraged Buyout model transactions pertaining to an acquisition taken place in the year 2006 of Hospital Corporation of America.
+If we dig into history, we can find information about one of the largest Leveraged Buyout model transactions pertaining to an acquisition in 2006 of Hospital Corporation of America.
 An amount of $33 billion was paid by KKR, Bain & Co., and Merrill Lynch, collectively, towards the acquisition of Hospital Corporation of America.

 Assumptions of Leveraged Buyout Model

 Assumptions play an important role in a Leveraged Buyout model.
-Various assumptions are required to be made in order to process the transaction in the mentioned model.
+Various assumptions are essential to process the transaction in the mentioned model.

 Assumptions may pertain to: